 You don’t need to change your writing process a great deal.

-There is only one difference.
-When you come up with new blog post ideas, take the time to do a little extra research.
+There is only one key difference.
+When you come up with new blog post ideas, do what content writers do and take the time to do a little extra research.

 You want to find words and phrases that people really use when they search for articles or answers on your new topic.